python/cpython/Doc/library/inspect.rst

 .. function:: getouterframes(frame, context=1)

-   Get a list of frame records for a frame and all outer frames.
+   Get a list of :class:`FrameInfo` objects for a frame and all outer frames.
    These frames represent the calls that lead to the creation of *frame*.
 The first entry in the returned list represents *frame*; the last entry represents the outermost call on *frame*'s stack.

    .. versionchanged:: 3.5
       A list of :term:`named tuples <named tuple>`